Hekta/CHDynmap/documentation/DynmapPlayerSets.md

 Returns an array containing all the playerset IDs.

 ### string dm\_create\_playerset(newSetID, [optionArray]):
 Creates a playerset and returns its ID.
 The ID must be unique among playersets and must only contain numbers, letters, periods (.) and underscores (_).
 The option array is associative and not required, and all its keys are optional.
-<li>KEY - DEFAULT - DESCRIPTION - COMMENT</li>
+- KEY - DEFAULT - DESCRIPTION - COMMENT
-<li>persistent - false - sets if the playerset is persistent - can not be changed later</li>
+- persistent - false - sets if the playerset is persistent - can not be changed later
-<li>players - empty array - an array of players the playerset will contain</li>
+- players - empty array - an array of players the playerset will contain
-<li>symmetric - false - sets if the playerset will be symmetric (players in set can see other the players in set)</li>
+- symmetric - false - sets if the playerset will be symmetric (players in set can see other the players in set)

 ### void dm\_delete\_playerset(setID):
 Deletes a playerset.